Hillaal/Elevator-Control-System/README.md

-## Design for a simple elevator system
+## Design for a simple elevator control system

  - The building consists of four floors plus the ground floor,   Each floor has two buttons to call the elevator, one for going up and